canelmas/let/README.md

 }
 ```

-Let will check these annotated methods and execute them unless the permissions required are granted;
+Let will check these annotated methods and execute them unless permissions required are granted;
 otherwise Let will request these permissions at runtime, examine the result and execute the method
 only if the permissions are granted by user.

 Let will also inform about the rationales before making any permission request
-and tell about denied permissions (with or without 'Never Ask Again' checked)
+and tell about denied permissions whether they're simply denied or with 'Never Ask Again' checked.

 Just make sure to override the `onRequestPermissionsResult` in your Activity or Fragment, where your
 `@AskPermission` annotated methods are located: